ENGLISH HERITAGE GARDENS IN SPRING

-In March make sure you visit our Victorian Kitchen Garden, where you can enjoy stunning pink peach blossoms, later followed by apple and pear blossoms.
-Watch our gardening team hard at work growing heritage fruit and vegetables ready for the season ahead, using varieties in keeping with those grown and used in the 1800s.
-Look out for new growth on the deciduous trees in April, and around Easter, don't miss the celebrated arrival of tulips.Visit Audley End House and Gardens
+In March make sure you visit our Victorian Kitchen Garden, where you can enjoy stunning pink peach blossoms.
+Later in the season, we'll start to see apple and pear blossoms, too.
+While you're here, watch our gardening team hard at work growing heritage fruit and vegetables ready for the season ahead.
+They use varieties in keeping with those grown and used in the 1800s, so feel free to ask them any questions and pick up some new tips.

 Brodsworth Hall and Gardens

 Take a stroll around the 15-acre grounds of Brodsworth Hall and Gardens, originally designed in the 1860s.
 The gardens are still maintained in Victorian style with colourful flowering and ornate topiary, some of which dates back 150 years.

 Highlights this season include the blossoming of more than 500,000 snowdrops.
 We plant them in swathes with winter aconites in the Rose Dell so you'll see a charming carpet of white and buttercup yellow.
 We also love it when we start to see our 36 varieties of daffodils open up in early spring, reminding us that winter is now behind us.

 Look out for our colourful displays of hyacinths in the bedding within the Victorian flower garden from March.
 This is also a great place to admire more than 22,000 spring bedding plants as well as 7000 spring bulbs, which we change every year.Visist Brodsworth Hall and Gardens